 Located across from the village green on Main Street, the Vermont Country Store is a step back in time you won’t want to miss.
 The aisles are stocked to the rafters with penny candy, maple syrup, apothecary items, household goods, and lots of local goodies.

-Browse the crowded aisles to discover the largest collection of weathervanes in Vermont, the Vermont Scale Museum, and a year-round Christmas shop.
 And speaking of Christmas, no matter what time of year you visit the Vermont Country Store, it’s always a good time to grab some one-of-a-kind Vermont gifts for your friends and family back home.

-Ludlow, VT: Settle in at Homestyle Hotel
+Ludlow, VT: Settle in at Main + Mountain

 Finally, make your way to Ludlow, Vermont, located in Okemo Valley and home to Okemo Mountain Resort.
 Ludlow is a small community, but you will find a few unique shopping and dining opportunities, as well as several trails and swimming holes.
 Buttermilk Falls is a popular swimming spot at the base of a lovely waterfall.
 Not to be missed on a hot summer day!